 - Partnership with local artists or arts organizations

 - The development and staging of exhibits, performances or other public events

 - Education and outreach programs

 - Research and creative work with local significance

 To receive a fellowship, students must collaborate with a faculty/staff mentor who will help shape the project and guide its execution.
-The mentor must agree to participation before the application is accepted.
+The mentor must agree to participate before the application is accepted.
 While the specifics of mentor/student interactions will differ based on each project, it is expected that they will meet regularly during the semester and collaborate on all facets of the fellowship work.
 During the course of their fellowships, all students and mentors will meet in cohort sessions (3 during the semester, 2 in the summer), to discuss projects and larger issues.
 Upon the completion of the fellowship, students will produce reflective essays – which, when applicable, will also include visual or audio material – and deposit materials related to their project in the Rhodes College digital archive.
 While we will attempt to fund all projects at maximum budgetary levels, we reserve the right to approve projects on lower funding levels based on project needs and availability of funds.
 Fellowship Specifics

 - Each fellowship consists of a $1,500 stipend for students, a $1,000 stipend for mentors, and a project budget of up to $500 to assist in the completion of their project.